NASA

 LSI 1 Station

-Headcanon note:This site exists inside the Kerbal Internet fiction.
-Names, contracts, and timelines align with the MSC universe bible (v8); SOLARCOM's unstated purpose, Katdorf Kerman's classified experiments, and the unnamed distant object are deliberate story hooks—not claims about real spaceflight.
+Fiction note:This site exists inside the Kerbal Internet setting.
+Names, contracts, and timelines match the broader MSC continuity; SOLARCOM's unstated purpose, Katdorf Kerman's classified experiments, and the unnamed distant object are deliberate story hooks—not claims about real spaceflight.